nlac/simple-ai-chat/README.md

 # Simple AI Chat

-A Svelte/TS SPA solution as a client for LM Studio' OpenAI-like endpoints, primarily for local experiments.
+A [Svelte](https://svelte.dev/)/TS SPA solution as a client for [LM Studio](https://lmstudio.ai)' OpenAI-like endpoints, primarily for local experiments.
 By default it talks directly to LM Studio and persist the conversations to the browser's indexedDB storage.

 For fun, a python proxy is provided that acts as a persistence-capable proxy to LM Studio, and the GUI can be simply configured for this mode, instead of the default browser-only mode.

+The design is built on [UIkit](https://getuikit.com/).

 ## Installing, building